 Although on-campus recruiting is the most visible approach, there are other successful ways to reach students.
 If on-campus recruiting does not fit your organization’s needs, please consider these alternative, highly effective approaches:

 Job Postings Each year over 1000 full-time, summer, and part-time jobs are posted on our online student job board, for MBA, MFin, and MSMS candidates.
 (If your job posting draws a significant number of qualified candidates, we would be happy to arrange interviews on-campus.)
 In addition, we maintain an Experienced Hire/Alumni online job board to help you recruit the Sloan Fellows, Executive MBAs and our alumni.
 For more information, and to post directly online, visit http://mitsloan.mit.edu/cdo.
 Please see “Recruiting Tips” for job description criteria.

 Résumé Database Online résumé databases are the primary tools employers use to identify students with particular backgrounds and interests.
 The Full-time résumé database becomes viewable the week of September 16, 2013 and the summer internship résumé database will be available the week of November 11, 2013.
 They are sold separately and as a set.
 You may order them directly from the website at: https://www.mbafocus.com/MIT.aspx

 Participate in our annual Masters’ Career Fair The annual CDO-sponsored Masters’ Career Fair provides you with an opportunity to network informally and hold one-on-one interviews with MBAs, MFins, MSMS, Sloan Fellows, and Executive MBAs.
 Past fairs featured companies from the technology, consulting, healthcare, consumer products and financial services industries.
 Typically these events draw 15-20 firms and more than 100 students.
-Our next Masters’ Career Fair will be held in April 4, 2013.
+Our next Masters’ Career Fair will be held on April 4, 2014.

 Use the MIT Sloan Career Development Office for all stages of planning.
 We recognize that every firm is different, and we want to help you develop a successful recruiting strategy that meets your needs.
 If you would like to learn more about best practices and recruiting strategies within your industry, please call our recruiting team.